opsit-io/opsit-explang-docs/docs/explang-alg.md

 --------------------------------

-Destructuring allows to easily fetch data elements from data structures and asign them to variables without fetching them individually using functions like `get` or `get-in`.
+Destructuring allows to easily fetch data elements from data structures and assign them to variables without fetching them individually using functions like `get` or `get-in`.

 The idea is to provide on the receiving end of the assignment operator